changrif/TigerIsland/README.md

 - [X] Unit Tests run with coverage cover: 83% of classes
 - [X] Acceptance Tests run with coverage cover: 100% of classes

-(*NOTE* IntelliJ says 56% coverage on Acceptance tests, but these include depreciated classes and source code related to the server, which is not relevant to acceptance tests.
+(*NOTE*: IntelliJ says 56% coverage on Acceptance tests, but these include depreciated classes and source code related to the server, which is not relevant to acceptance tests.
 All relevant classes/lines run with coverage of 100%)

 ## AI Functionality